Q: Will I need insurance for the car I’m buying?

 Q: How can I get a special plate for my vehicle?

 A: Most special plates are available to the general public.
 If the vehicle is currently registered you must bring the current plate, registration certificate and your proof of current Kentucky liability insurance to the county clerk’s office.
 Click here to see our special plates.

-A: A completed personalized plate application must be submitted to the county clerk’s office along with a $25 application fee.
-A personalized plate application must first be approved by the Department of Transportation.
+A: After completing the online process at www.drive.ky.gov and receiving an approval letter from the Department of Transportation then a completed personalized plate application must be submitted to the county clerk’s office along with a $25 application fee.

 Q: How long will it take to receive my title?

 A: Titles are processed by the Department of Transportation and are mailed to the customer within 4 to 6 weeks of application.
 Expedited “Speed” titles are available in some circumstances for an additional fee.
 Speed titles are mailed within 4 to 5 days of application.